The heterogeneous impact of the EU-Canada agreement with causal machine learning: Results

-Importantly, the second and third parts of Table \ref{tab: watet multiproduct} differentiate firms separating manufacturing firms from those firms that professionally act as intermediaries on behalf of other firms.\footnote{Originally, our data also included firms in primary markets, like agricultural products and other commodities, in the NACE rev. 2 sectors $01$-$09$.
-However, none of these firms are multiproduct if we follow the definition we introduced, and they are excluded from this part of the analysis.} Our separation is based on the NACE rev. 2 core activities of the firms, on which we assume that wholesalers and retailers (NACE 45, 46 and 47) work as trade intermediaries in our data.
-It is interesting to see that, in the case of manufacturing firms, the first exported products sell about $0.73\%$ more, whereas the second exported products sell an almost negligible $0.03\%$ less after the CETA.
-When we look at trade intermediaries, we confirm that the impact on exported products is, on average, higher, but we still find positive albeit minor effects on second and third products.
+Importantly, the second part of Table \ref{tab: wATET multiproduct} separates manufacturing firms from trade intermediaries, i.e., those firms that professionally act as intermediaries on behalf of other firms.\footnote{Originally, our data also included firms in primary markets, like agricultural products and other commodities, in the NACE rev. 2 sectors $01$-$09$.
+However, none of these firms are multiproduct according to the definition we introduced, and they are excluded from this part of the analysis.} Our separation is based on the NACE rev. 2 core activities of the firms, according to which we assume that wholesalers and retailers (NACE 45, 46 and 47) work as trade intermediaries in our data.
+It is interesting to see that, in the case of manufacturing firms, the wATET on the first exported products is about $0.73\%$, whereas the second exported products register an almost negligible $0.03\%$.

-Finally, we believe previous results align with a mechanism of portfolio adjustment predicted by trade theory, as in \cite{mayer2014market} and \cite{eckel2010multi}.
-According to trade theory, liberalization events also entail more competition in an export market.
-More firms can access the Canadian market, and competitive pressure induces exporters to concentrate their efforts on their best-performing products, thus focusing on their core competencies.
-Our findings are also confirmed by a quick check on aggregate flows.
-According to our data, after trade liberalization between Canada and France with CETA, the first products by French exporters concentrated about 77\% of the total firms' exports, which is an increase with respect to a share of 70\% registered just before the treaty signature.
+Not by chance, we believe previous results align with trade theory.
+We argue they are the product of a mechanism of portfolio adjustment, as in \cite{mayer2014market} and \cite{eckel2010multi}.
+According to previous literature, liberalization events lead to greater competition in export markets.
+In our case, more firms can access the Canadian market, and competitive pressure induces French exporters to concentrate their efforts on their best-performing products, thus focusing on their core competencies.
+Our findings are confirmed by a quick check on aggregate flows.
+According to our data, after trade liberalization between Canada and France with CETA, the first products by French exporters accounted for about 77\% of the total firms' exports.
+This number shows an increase compared to the 70\% share registered just before the treaty signature.